How to stop your clothes adding yet more plastic to the ocean—and even the air.

 Which textiles shed microfibres?

 First of all, let’s understand which fabrics cause the problem.
-More than 60% of clothes are made with synthetic textiles derived from oil—textiles like acrylic and nylon (AKA polyamide or PA), but mostly polyester.
+More than 60% of clothes are made with synthetic textiles derived from oil, like acrylic and nylon (AKA polyamide or PA), but mostly polyester.
 Fashion brands love them because they are cheap, durable, readily available, and easy to adapt to many purposes.
-But those synthetic fabrics shed large amounts of microfibers, especially when machine washed with detergent, but also while being manufactured, and even just worn!
+But those synthetic fabrics shed large amounts of microfibres, especially when machine washed with detergent, but also while being manufactured, and even just worn.

 Not so fast.
-Fabrics like cotton, linen, wool, hemp, viscose, modal, and Tencel are not made from oil and do not shed plastic microfibres, but many of them, especially cotton, have their own environmental costs.
-Conventional cotton is responsible for 25% of the world’s pesticide use and enormous amounts of water.
+Fabrics like cotton, linen, wool, hemp, viscose, modal, and Tencel are not made from oil and do not shed plastic microfibres.
+Still, many of them, especially cotton, have their own environmental costs.
+Conventional cotton is responsible for around 25% of the world’s pesticide use and enormous amounts of water.
 Viscose is made from trees and harsh chemicals—lots of them.
-And so far it’s proving much easier to create a circular economy in fashion—one where resources are used over and over again—with synthetics, which are easier to recycle than most natural fibres.
-The claim that ‘natural’ fabrics are always best for the environment is questionable at best.
+And so far, it’s proving much easier to create a circular economy in fashion—one where resources are used over and over again—with synthetics, which are easier to recycle than most natural fibres.
+The claim that “natural” fabrics are always best for the environment is questionable at best.

 Beyond that, there’s little chance that brands and shoppers are going to abandon synthetics anytime soon.
-For some types of products, like swimwear and rainproof outerwear, synthetic material is just way more practical and the best option we currently have.
+For some products, like swimwear and rainproof outerwear, synthetic material is just way more practical and the best option we currently have.

 So what can we do to reduce microfibre pollution in the ocean and the air?